-Payroll Services is located on the second floor of building L, room 213, on the Sanford/Lake Mary Campus.Info...
+Payroll Services is located in building A, in the Financial Services area, room A 103, on the Sanford/Lake Mary Campus.Info...

 Payroll and employee benefits represent one of the largest operating expenses for the College.
 Proper reporting of employee hours and leave is crucial to the overall accuracy of the organization's financial statements.

 The online resources below are designed to help you access your personal payroll information and resolve inquiries.
 For more information, call 407.708.2513.